Hackin7/ExamSnippet/README.md

 # ExamSnippet

-An educational quiz made to provide quiz about exmination questions
+An educational quiz made to provide (random) examination questions.

-Very much a Work In Progress
+It's meant to help students to self practice whenever and wherever they want to.
+You can self-mark papers or for MCQ questions, get the computer to mark for you!

-Just a Personal Project to test the MEAN stack
+Just a Personal Project to test the MEAN/MEVN stack

+Since I have finished Secondary School and Junior College I probably won't be updating this website any longer with new features or questions.
+Feel free to make any pull requests or anything or copy the idea!

-## How to use (Work in progress)
+## How to use
 1. Prepare the exam papers and Generate an index.json for the papers
+ - You can put the questions and papers in an Excel Sheet, and then use `ExcelToJson.py`.
+Check `Tools/Excel Management System`
 2. Put Papers in Questions/[Subject]/[Paper]
 3. Set the `MONGODB_URL` environment variable to an appropriate value
   - For Windows Powershell, use `$env:MONGODB_URL = '<URL>'`